 Data Capture and Classification

 S-128 products must be based on data sources released by an appropriate CNP defining authority such as Hos and Hydrographic Offices.
-Data source must be described in each data product.
+Data source can be described in each data product.

 The production process used to generate CNP products may be described in the dataset metadata.